m7sites/Growtopia-Phising-Site/README.md

 Educational Purposes Only.

-SetUP Method :

-Input Your Webhook In SendWebhook.js
+Input Your Webhook In SendWebhook.js And Your All Set!